Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry: Classical Theories and their Twists

 \begin{remark} The converse to this proposition is false in general.
 For a counterexample, we consider the case of the $N=1$ supersymmetry algebra in dimension $n=8$, where the positive helicity Weyl spinor representation is related to the vector representation by triality (i.e. by precomposing by an outer automorphism of $\so(8;\CC)$).
 The R-symmetry group is just $\CC^\times$, so twisting homomorphisms are just characters, and we observe that there are no non-zero invariant vectors for the vector representation of $\so(8;\CC)$ twisted by a character, and similarly for the twisted Weyl spinor representation.
 However, there \emph{are} topological supercharges in the positive Weyl spinor representation in dimension 8.
 In dimension 8 any Weyl spinor $Q_+$ pairs with itself to 0 under the $\Gamma$-pairing, and if $Q_+$ is not \emph{pure} -- i.e. if its nullspace in $\CC^8$ under Clifford multiplication is not of dimension 4 -- then the map $\Gamma(Q_+, -) \colon S_{8-} \to \CC^8$ is surjective. \end{remark}

 \begin{remark} In dimension 4 -- the case we'll principally be interested in in this paper -- there is a classification of twisting homomorphisms $\phi$ that yield topological twists by this procedure \cite{Lozano}.
-We'll investigate twists coming from the so-called ``Kapustin-Witten'' twisting homomorphism, which we'll define at the beginning of the next subsection. \end{remark}
+We'll investigate twists coming from the so-called ``Kapustin--Witten'' twisting homomorphism, which we'll define at the beginning of the next subsection. \end{remark}

 The notion of a topological twist suggests a natural definition for a \emph{holomorphic} twist.
 We should ask the image of the map $[Q,-]$ from the odd to the even part of the supersymmetry algebra to contain \emph{exactly half} of all translations.
 In order for this to make sense, suppose $n$ is even. \begin{definition} A supercharge $Q$ with $[Q,Q]=0$ is called \emph{holomorphic} if there exists a $\CC$-linear isomorphism between $V_\CC$ and $\CC^{n/2} \otimes_\RR \CC$ such that the image of $[Q,-]$ in $V_\CC$ spans the holomorphic subspace $\RR^{n/2} \otimes_\RR \CC$. \end{definition} To put it another way, $Q$ is holomorphic if we can choose a splitting of the algebra of translations into holomorphic and anti-holomorphic directions such that the image of $[Q,-]$ is precisely the anti-holomorphic piece.
 There's a natural procedure for constructing holomorphic twists analogous to the procedure for topological twists above, which is straightforward to describe in four dimensions.
 The procedure depends on a choice of embedding $\SU(2) \to \SU(2)_+ \times \SU(2)_-$, or on the level of complexified Lie algebras $\so(3;\CC) \to \so(4;\CC)$.
 This defines an action of $\SU(2)$ on $V_\CC$ by restricting the tensor product action on $S_+ \otimes S_-$, and thus a subspace of $V_\CC$ by taking invariant vectors.
 We want this to give a real subspace (i.e. a half-dimensional subspace), so we must restrict attention to the inclusions $\iota_1$ and $\iota_2$ of the two factors.